dphfox/wolf/docs/design/01-numbers.md

 ## Number literals

-Numbers can be literally written with ASCII digits.
+Numbers can be literally written by entering digits.

 A dot may be added to specify a fractional part.
 This can't appear at the start or end of the number.